HAIFIT: Human-to-AI Fashion Image Translation: Introduction

 In recent years, with the introduction of the diffusion model~\cite{ho2020denoising}, a novel and improved image generation algorithm has swiftly emerged.
 Some works, such as DDIM~\cite{song2020denoising}, employ skip sampling to expedite the model's inference process, while LDM~\cite{rombach2022high} utilizes feature mapping to execute the diffusion process in the latent space, effectively mitigating the issue of high resource requirements for model training.
 Additionally, Palette~\cite{saharia2022palette} and BBDM~\cite{li2023bbdm} showcase the efficacy of diffusion models in image translation tasks.
 However, these methods heavily rely on extensive data for learning and demand substantial computing resources.
 Consequently, they still face significant challenges in model training, inference, and fine-tuning, resulting in high time and resource costs, which may not be user-friendly for designers.

-To address these challenges, we introduce HAIFIT (\textbf{H}uman-Centered \textbf{AI} for \textbf{F}ashion \textbf{I}mage \textbf{T}ranslation), a GAN-based creative generation network designed for sketch-to-image translation in fashion design.
+To address these challenges, we introduce HAIFIT (\textbf{H}uman-to-\textbf{AI} \textbf{F}ashion \textbf{I}mage \textbf{T}ranslation), a GAN-based creative generation network designed for sketch-to-image translation in fashion design.
 HAIFIT aims to empower designers to foster inspiration by preserving as much detail as possible from their sketches in the generated images.
 Specifically, HAIFIT focuses on converting clothing sketches into high-quality realistic clothing images using a pyramidal generative adversarial network.
 To facilitate this conversion, we have developed a customized \textit{Multi-scale Feature Fusion Encoder} (MFFE) that maps the reference hand-drawn sketches and generated images into a shared latent space.
 MFFE comprises a \textit{Shallow Convolution Module} (SCM) and an \textit{Abstract Feature Representation Module} (AFRM), which enables the capture of long-term dependencies between different regions and improves the global correlation in feature representations.
 Furthermore, we enhance the fine-grained features among generated images of various scales by integrating the Cross-level Skip Connection Module (CSCM) within the feature space across different layers.
 By employing multi-scale discriminators, we ensure the preservation of global structural integrity while emphasizing fine details, resulting in more realistic generated images.
-The key \textbf{contributions} of our work are summarised as follows: \begin{itemize} \item \textbf{Methodology.} To the best of our knowledge, we are the pioneers in treating sketch features as sequence inputs, ensuring consistency by inputting features from both forward and reverse feature sequences.
-This innovative approach enhances the representation of details in the generated images. \item \textbf{Structure.} We introduce the LSTM-based MFFE to enhance the representation of global features and ensure coherence and consistency in the latent space.
-Additionally, our CSCM strategically directs the model's attention to finer sketch details, contributing to improved and more nuanced sketch feature representation. \item \textbf{Datasets.} We construct a background-free dataset comprising fashion clothes and their corresponding sketches for cross-modal image translation tasks, filling the gap in this field. \item \textbf{Performance.} Our method demonstrates superior performance in extensive quantitative and qualitative experiments compared to various baselines. \end{itemize}